 Omega-3 fatty acids, which are commonly found in fish oils, may be able to lower inflammation.
-This decrease in inflammation could delay the inevitable increase in prostaglandins that leads to weakening of the fetal membranes, cervical dilation and labor contractions.
+This decrease in inflammation could delay the inevitable increase in prostaglandins that leads to weakening of the membranes.

 In 2014, researchers randomly assigned 129 women to receive 200 mg of DHA (Omega 3 fatty acids) daily and 126 to receive a placebo with olive oil from the 8th week of pregnancy until birth (Pietrantoni et al., 2014).

 They found a link between DHA supplementation and a decrease in biochemical markers for inflammation—as well as fewer cases of PROM.